Juan-Nathan/pf-database-system/README.md

   - JSON generation via `JSON_OBJECT` and `JSON_ARRAYAGG`

 - **MongoDB**
-  - Document-based modelling of clinic-vet relationships
+  - Document-based modeling of clinic-vet relationships
   - Queries with `$in`, `$push`, `$set`, and `$inc`
   - Data manipulation via `insertMany()` and `updateOne()`